mulesoft/data-weave-tutorial/8 - Working with Objects/8.2 - mapObject/description.md

 ```
 ---

-- (Ch) Make a function, birthday, that takes in an Object, and increments the key "age" if found.
+- Make a function, birthday, that takes in an Object, and increments the key "age" if found.

-- (Ch) Make the birthday function more general by also allowing the user to supply the key.
+- Make the birthday function more general by also allowing the user to supply the key.
 For example if the input object was the variable `var obj = {"yearsOld": 23, "age": 23}`, you could call the function like this: birthday(obj, "yearsOld"), and it would increment the "yearsOld" key instead of the "age" key.

-- (Ch) Change the `~=` to `==`.
+- Change the `~=` to `==`.
 Does the function still work?
 Why?